NintendoPlayer307/computer-game-programming/course-docs/course-syllabus.md

 #### Class Participation

-Each day a student can earn up to 3 points.
-If the student is absent, these points can't be made up unless a verified absent note is given.
-Students that are on their phone, or have their phone out during class and it was not approved will lose all points for the day and go to the office.
-Each time a student is off task for any given reason, they will lose 1 point for each time up to 3 times a period.
+Each day a student can earn up to 1 point.
+Students that are on their phone, or have their phone out during class and it was not approved will lose their point for the day.
+Each time a student is off task for any given reason, they will lose their point for the period.

+Students need to be active and professional during class time.

 #### Project time length

-1 - 2 days: 10 - 15 pts

-3 - 4 days: 20 - 25 pts

-1 - 2 Weeks: 50 - 100 pts

-Quizzes: 25 pts

-Tests: 50 pts

-Finals: 100 pts
+Projects will be both individual and group work.
+Projects can be completed in a class period or last up to several weeks.

 #### Test, Quizzes, and Finals